 Any person who operates a WordPress blog, porfolio, online store or just about any kind of website is looking to attract more traffic.
-Given that most websites depend on search engines to bring in traffic, there is every need to optimize your website for search engines and focus on your WordPress SEO.
+Given that most websites depend on search engines to bring in traffic, there is every need to optimize your website for search engines and focus on your SEO strategies.
 Not only should your human readers be able to reach, understand and navigate your website, but so should search engine bots bots crawling your site.
 Additionally, you can also fine tune your off-page SEO efforts to bring visitors to your doorstep.

 A great number of factors go into making your website search engine friendly.
-In this post, we’ll cover the five essential ingredients for WordPress SEO that you can focus on to give your website a boost.
+In this post, we’ll cover the five essential ingredients for SEO strategies that you can focus on to give your website a boost.
 Let’s start off!

 Content is King for WordPress SEO

 Have no doubts about this one – Content is king.
 Content market leaders experience 7.8 times more site traffic than non-leaders.

 Whatever it is that you’re promoting, when readers come to your website they’re looking for information that’s helpful to them.
 If they do not find it on your website, the resulting bounce rate can hurt search engine rankings (here are some helpful tips to decrease bounce rate).
 On the contrary, when you post relevant and appropriate content it singles you out as a reliable source of information.
 That way, you’ll hopefully have visitors returning to your site and spending more time engaging with your content (note: search engines count repeat visitors as a plus).

 Some tips to keep in mind while creating quality content:

 - Any visual representation such as photos, videos, infographics will find favor with readers.

 - Pick your niche and write authoritative content for that niche.